SidonTheTroll/Erstes-Jahr/English/Main book/3-discovering-tut-the-saga-continues.md

 # 7. What problem did Carter faced when he reached the mummy?
 How did he find a way out?

+When Carter and his men reached the mummy, they found that it was cemented to the bottom of the coffin by a ritual resin.
+To make the mummy free, they set the mummy outside in the blazing sunshine and heated it to 64$\degree$C but it didn't worked so they chiselled it away benaeth the limbs and trunk.

 # 8. How did Carter defend his action of cutting the mummy free?

 # 9. Why do you think the royals carried so much gold to grave?
 # 10. Which evidence proves the burial of Tut in March or April?
 # 11. How did Carter's men treat Tut's body while removing the gold?